Agent-based model: History

 The idea of agent-based modeling was developed as a relatively simple concept in the late 1940s.
 Since it requires computation-intensive procedures, it did not become widespread until the 1990s.

 Early developments

 The history of the agent-based model can be traced back to the Von Neumann machine, a theoretical machine capable of reproduction.
 The device von Neumann proposed would follow precisely detailed instructions to fashion a copy of itself.
 The concept was then built upon by von Neumann's friend Stanislaw Ulam, also a mathematician; Ulam suggested that the machine be built on paper, as a collection of cells on a grid.
 The idea intrigued von Neumann, who drew it up — creating the first of the devices later termed cellular automata.

+Oliver Selfridge's 1958 Pandemonium - A Paradigm for Learning paper was an important early theorectical contribution in establishing agent orientated architecture, though it used the term metaphorical 'demon' instead of agent.
+Carl Hewitt 1973 Actor model contained one of the earliest uses of agents as active entities rather than passive structures.